gvwilson/thirdbit/src/fiction/iffy/index.md

 might actually be the dumbest idea Uncle Jack had ever had.

 She and Aunt Naggie cleaned up afterward.
-"He seems nice," Aunt Naggie observed as she scraped the last traces of sauce off a plate into the composter.
+"He seems aright," Aunt Naggie observed as she scraped the last traces of sauce off a plate into the composter.
 "Handy, too."